SustainableCommunityDevelopmentHub/portal/README.md

 1. Make sure you have a docker virtual machine running.
 Use `docker-machine ls` to check the status of your docker machines. `docker-machine --help` will provide a handy list of all available commands.

-2. *In your project directory,* start the portal container.
-You can use `docker ps` to see a list of all active containers, and `docker inspect <some-container>` for container configuration information.
+2. *In your project directory,* start the portal container using the command below.
+Also, you can use `docker ps` to see a list of all active containers, and `docker inspect <some-container>` for container configuration information.
 You may find it helpful to leave a tab open in the terminal just for working in the docker container.

         bash scripts/start-portal.sh